How Does a Company Qualify as a Singapore Tax Resident?

 If you earn a living from a business, trade, or profession, you are self-employed.
 This status typically means you’re either a sole proprietor or a partner in a business.
 You need to register your business with the Accounting and Corporate Regulatory Authority (ACRA) in Singapore.

-To learn more about the Personal Income Tax Guide in Singapore, read our blog.
+To learn more about all taxes business owners should know in Singapore, read our blog.

 To check whether you are a self-employed person, please refer to Am I a self-employed person